ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 """"""""""""""""""""""""""""""
 Runtime environment resources on each node (such as conda environments, pip packages, or downloaded ``working_dir`` or ``py_modules`` directories) will be cached on the cluster to enable quick reuse across different runtime environments within a job.
 Each field (``working_dir``, ``py_modules``, etc.) has its own cache whose size defaults to 10 GB.
 To change this default, you may set the environment variable ``RAY_RUNTIME_ENV_<field>_CACHE_SIZE_GB`` on each node in your cluster before starting Ray e.g. ``export RAY_RUNTIME_ENV_WORKING_DIR_CACHE_SIZE_GB=1.5``.

-When the cache size limit is exceeded, resources not currently used by any actor, task or job will be deleted.
+When the cache size limit is exceeded, resources not currently used by any Actor, Task or Job are deleted.

 .. runtime-environments-job-conflict:

-Inheritance
-"""""""""""

-**Job to Driver Inheritance**
+Runtime Environment Specified by Both Job and Driver
+""""""""""""""""""""""""""""""""""""""""""""""""""""

+You can specify Ray driver's runtime environment via `ray.init(runtime_env=...)` or `ray job submit --runtime-env`.

-When both Ray Job and Driver specifies runtime environments, their runtime environments are merged if there's no conflict.
+When both the Ray Job and Driver specify runtime environments, their runtime environments are merged if there's no conflict.
-Ray raises an exception if there's any conflicts in runtime environments.
-You can set an environment variable `RAY_OVERRIDE_JOB_RUNTIME_ENV=1` to override
+Ray raises an exception if the runtime environments conflict.
-Job's runtime environment by Driver's runtime environment when there's a conflict.
-In this case, the merge behavior is equivalent to
-Driver to Tasks/Actors inheritance.

-* The ``runtime_env["env_vars"]`` field will be merged with the ``runtime_env["env_vars"]`` field of the parent.
+* The ``runtime_env["env_vars"]`` of `ray job submit --runtime-env=...` is merged with the ``runtime_env["env_vars"]`` of `ray.init(runtime_env=...)`.
-  This allows for environment variables set in the Job's runtime environment to be automatically propagated to the Driver, even if new environment variables are set in the Driver's runtime environment.
+  Note that each individual env_var keys are merged.
-  If there's any conflict in environment variables, Ray raises an exception.
+  If the environment variables conflict, Ray raises an exception.
-* If there's no conflict, every other field in the ``runtime_env`` will be merged.
+* Every other field in the ``runtime_env`` will be merged.
+If any key conflicts, it raises an exception.

 Example:

 .. testcode::

-  # Job's `runtime_env`
+  # `ray job submit --runtime_env=...`
   {"pip": ["requests", "chess"],
   "env_vars": {"A": "a", "B": "b"}}

-  # Driver's specified `runtime_env`
+  # ray.init(runtime_env=...)
   {"env_vars": {"C": "c"}}

   # Driver's actual `runtime_env` (merged with Job's)